dixonge/Vagabondians-grav/pages/03.blog/my-tiki-bar-kitchen-3/post.md

 When the meat is cooked, pour the blender contents into the pot.
 Cover and simmer/boil for 20 minutes or so.
 Check the flavor and adjust if needed.
 You may need to boil off some water or add more, depending on your preferences.
 It should be fairly soupy.

 While it’s cooking, chop finely the onion and more cilantro.
 These will be added raw to each serving to taste, and as a pretty garnish.
 You can add a few little pieces of red tomato to make it pretty, and it adds to the flavor too.
-Limones are squeezed on to taste ! like it as is, without the limon, personally)
+Limones are squeezed on to taste (I like it as is, without the limon, personally)

 Serve in a bowl with a spoon and tortillas for sopping.
 Or if you make it thicker, you can spoon it into your tortillas as a wet taco.